burlachenkok/burtorch/README_4_EXPERIMENTS.md

 # Experiments

-The baseline scripts for the experiments presented in the table below.
-Please launch correspond scripts from the corresponded folder which contains the scripts itself.
-For compiled baselines we provide short build scripts which you can use to build and run experiments wihout any IDE.
-In addition for `save` experiments produce binary files used for `load` experiments.
+The baseline scripts for the experiments are presented in the table below.
+Please launch the corresponding scripts from the corresponding folder, which contains the scripts themselves.
+For compiled baselines, we provide short build scripts that you can use to build and run experiments without any IDE.
+In addition, `save` experiments produce binary files used for `load` experiments.

 | Number | Experiment Name | Path to Baselines | Path to BurTorch |